How a PEO (Professional Employer Organization) can help your business

 Compliance & Oversight

 A PEO (Professional Employer Organization) can take care of many of the details that eat up your precious time and resources.
-And if you are looking for a PEO you can count on, you don’t need to look any further than TPG HR Services USA.
-Call us today at 732-917-6000 to see how we can set your business free to grow and become more productive.
+If you are looking for a PEO to replace your HR dept, that is more proactive than traditional PEO's or a fully proactive ASO (Administrative Services Organization) to assist your current HR dept, TPG HR Services offers both options for you.
+Call us today at 732-917-6000 to learn more about each option and which one would work best for your company.

 - Source: National Association of Professional Employer Organizations, https://www.napeo.org/docs/default-source/white-papers/white-paper-2016.pdf?sfvrsn=2